48. BIMS data management guidelines¶

 - Unknown (Endemism is unknown)

-- Global Conservation status The IUCN Red List of Threatened Species website (IUCN Red List, 2020) classifies species into eight main categories based on their extinction risk.
-Each species was classified:
+- Conservation status (Global) - The IUCN Red List of Threatened Species website (IUCN Red List, 2020) classifies species into nine main categories based on their extinction risk.
+The IUCN category is derived automatically from the IUCN website.

 - Extinct